Step 1 – Contact your faculty advisor

 Check to see if something is already planned for the date you are requesting that might conflict with your targeted audience.

-Step 3 – Complete an Student Life Event Form
+Step 3 – Complete an Event Request Form

-THIS FORM can be printed out, completed and submitted to the student life office for review and approval.
+A form must be completed and submitted to the student life office for review and approval (link at bottom of page).
 This is an important document, as it will provide additional information about what space needs to be reserved and what services will be needed for your event to be successful.
 Here is the information you will need for the form: